Moore Street

 "Are you up to it?"

 All the kids in the neighbourhood walked to school.
 It’s what kids have done for ever.
-We went to Bennettswood State School from 1956, Sue in Grade three, me in Bubs (prep).
+We went to Bennettswood State School from 1956, Sue in Grade three, Margaret in Bubs (prep).
 Our journey took us through neighbourhood streets and lanes, and through a bushland, urban waste area and along and across the Gardiners Creek.
 This was our usual way to school from then until we each finished High School, Sue in 1966 and me in 1968.

 So now, sixty years later, we contemplated walking it again, those same roads and lanes, across that same creek.
 In our memories it was a long long way.
 “Are you up to it?”, Margaret texted Sue.